Retrocause

 A company is default alive when it will reach profitability on its current trajectory without needing additional funding.
 Coined by Paul Graham, it's the mode Retrocause helps founders achieve through the LEVERS operating system.

-Read more →Cohort mastermind
+Read more →Group mastermind

-A monthly gathering of founders inside the Retrocause fellowship to review metrics, discuss progress, and hold each other accountable.
+A monthly gathering of founders inside the Retrocause Program to review metrics, discuss progress, and hold each other accountable.
 The structured format makes it sharper than a peer group and more sustainable than a one-off workshop.

 Vanity metric